FK Partizan: The third decade of the 21st century

 thirty minutes of extra time the match went into penalties which Partizan won 4–2.
 The last opponent in the qualifying Play-off round was Portuguese Santa Clara, Partizan lost 2–1 in the first game in Ponta Delgada but won 2–0 at home and thus advanced to Group stage.
 Partizan was placed in Group B together with Gent, Anorthosis Famagusta and Flora.
 The Serbian team finished second in the group with eight points and secured a place in knockout phase.
-After the draws in Nyon, Sparta Prague was chosen as Partizan's next opponent, this is the first meeting between the two clubs since 1966.
+After the draws in Nyon, Sparta Prague was chosen as Partizan's next opponent, this was the first meeting between the two clubs since 1966.
 In the first game played on February 17, 2022, Partizan won 1–0 at Stadion Letná with a goal by Queensy Menig.
 Fantastic ball by Saša Zdjelar.
-He employed Menig, who escaped the defense and brilliantly lobbed Dominik Holec for the lead.
+He employed Menig, who escaped the defense and brilliantly lobbed Dominik Holec.
 In the second leg a week later, Partizan won 2–1 with two goals by Ricardo.
 And after seventeen years, Partizan reached the Round of 16 in some UEFA competition.
 In the round of 16, Partizan suffered a heavy defeat against Feyenoord 2–5 and 1–3, who ended up playing in the finals against Roma.
-Partizan finished the season without a trophy for the third season in a row.
+In the 2021–22 Serbian SuperLiga season, Partizan finished second to Red Star after leading for most of the season.
+As a result, Aleksandar Stanojević resigned after two seasons without winning the domestic title.

+The following 2022–23 season, Partizan finished 4th in the Serbian Superliga, which happened for the first time since 1990.
+As many as three coaches were changed (Ilija Stolica, Gordan Petrić, Igor Duljaj), but the results got worse and worse, until The Black & Whites fell to fourth place in a series of desperate results, which started with the unexpected elimination from Sheriff Tiraspol in the knockout phase of the UEFA Europa Conference League.
+After the club's worst season in the 21st century, Partizan went through a complete squad reconstruction for the 2023–24 season.
+The club signed eleven new players among others (Aleksandar Jovanović, Matheus Saldanha, Ghayas Zahid and Xander Severina).

+New Wave - 80th birthday - Babies 3.0

+Under new interim administration appointed on 22 October 2024 and confirmed on 2 June 2025, Partizan embarked on a comprehensive club rebuild project.
+Austerity measures and budget restrictions have been coupled with major rejuvenation of the squad, under the helm of new Head Coach Srđan Blagojević (appointed on 1 January 2025).